 You’ve built strong relationships with potential leads due to your incredible calling skills (or networking abilities), of course you want to try to turn those leads into customers.

-Guess what?
 You do that by following up!

-“I prefer catching up via email or chat so that there is a paper trail and I find it easier to express value.
+“I prefer catching up via message or chat so that there is a paper trail and I find it easier to express value.
 I can provide documents, share links, or send pictures to help personalize the message.” – Qasim

 The Double Follow-Up